jukkakarvanen/kafka-streams-test-topics/examples/README.md

 ### Testing with TestRecord

-If you need to validate also record time, you can use readRecord and assert it against TestRecord.
-TestRecord contructors support both Instant or old way with long timestamps.
+If the test also needs to validate record time, it can use readRecord, and assert it against TestRecord.
+The TestRecord contructors support both Instant and the old way with long timestamps.

     @Test
     public void testKeyValueTimestamp() {